Brady vs. Belichick? Numbers don’t lie but it’s not simple

 No matter what they say publicly, it’s not just another football game.

-AP Sports Writer Kyle Hightower contributed.
+AP Sports Writers Jimmy Golen and Kyle Hightower contributed.

 Follow Rob Maaddi on Twitter at https://twitter.com/robmaaddi and his work can be found at https://apnews.com/search/robmaaddi